 The catch: That content is available only to customers whose Internet providers have struck deals with ESPN.
 Until now, that’s been limited to Bright House Networks, Time Warner Cable, and Verizon FiOS TV.
 That left a lot of cable customers out in the cold—Comcast is the largest provider in the U.S., according to the National Cable & Telecommunications Association trade group.

-Per the joint announcement from Disney and Comcast, the cable provider’s Xfinity TV subscribers will “receive broad access to existing authenticated products like WatchESPN.”
+joint announcement from Disney and Comcast, the cable provider’s Xfinity TV subscribers will “receive broad access to existing authenticated products like WatchESPN.”
 The announcement doesn’t say when that will happen; ESPN’s media relations department hasn’t responded to our request for comment as this story was published.
 (Update: ESPN contacted us Thursday to let us know that Comcast support will launch this spring.)

 The Disney-Comcast announcement also alludes to future products that Comcast subscribers will be able to access, such as WatchDisneyChannel, WatchDisneyXD, and WatchDisneyJunior.
 The companies didn’t specify that those were iOS apps, but it certainly sounds like iPhone and iPad owners can expect more Disney mobile content to be arriving in the App Store sooner rather than later.